Marco Reguzzoni

 Marco Giovanni Reguzzoni (born 30 May 1971) is an Italian politician and entrepreneur.
-He was President of Varese Province from 2002 to 2008.
-He was a member of the Italian Parliament as congressman and president of the Northern League group since 2013 and now he is the President of Volandia, the largest museum of flight in Europe.
+He served as President of the Varese Province from 2002 to 2008, and as Group Leader of the Lega Nord party in the Italian Chamber of Deputies from 2010 to 2012, when he resigned from all political office.
+In 2010 he founded Volandia, an aeronautical museum.
+He has been a member of the Forza Italia party since 2024.

 Biography

 Reguzzoni was born in Busto Arsizio.
-Bachelor in economical science and engineering, he was councilman in Busto Arsizio (from 1993 to 1997) and province councilman from 1993.
-He was a member of Lombard League since 1986, he was province chairman and federal CEO since he was very young.
+After obtaining a Bachelor in Economical Science and Engineering, he served as councilman in the city of Busto Arsizio from 1993 to 1997 and provincial councilman from 1993 to 2008.

-In 2002 he was elected President of the Province of Varese, becoming the youngest president ever elected in a province in Italy.
-In 2007 he was re-elected President with about 70% of preferences, and was appointed National Vice-secretary of the Lombard League.
+In 2002, he was elected President of the Province of Varese, becoming the youngest president ever elected in a province in Italy up to that point.
+In 2007, he was re-elected President with around 70% of preferences, and was appointed National Vice-secretary of the Lombard League.

-Manager of a company as Fiera Milano, he founded a science oriented company, Biocell Center leader in amniotic stem cells studies, with subsidiaries in Lugano (CH), London and Boston, MA.

-Known as a moderate young emerging leader, he is a vice chairman of north league group and he is a member of Industry and Commerce Committee in the Italian Parliament, and he signed with Santo Versace an important law concerned textile products called "Reguzzoni-Versace Law".

-In 2005 he participated at International Leadership Program, a US government sponsored program reserved to emerging leaders, and he became a member of state alumni association.
+In 2005, he participated at International Leadership Program, a US government sponsored program reserved to emerging leaders.
 He is honorary citizen of Louisville, Kentucky and a member of Amerigo Italian Chapter.

-In 2008 he was elected to the Chamber of Deputies and became the parliamentary chairman of the Northern League.
+In 2008, he was elected to the Chamber of Deputies and became the parliamentary chairman of the Northern League.
 He resigned as chairman in 2012, succeeded by Gianpaolo Dozzo.

-In 2015 Reguzzoni joined the "I Repubblicani" association.
+In 2015, Reguzzoni joined the "I Repubblicani" association.

+He serves as Chairman of Biocell Center, an international company specializing in cryopreservation and banking of amniotic fluid and placental stem cells.